PantelisAndrianakis/Breezy/README.md

 ### What is Breezy?

 Breezy is a programming language that blends Java-inspired syntax with full C++ code generation.<br>
-The language is designed to ease the transition for developers familiar with Java and C#, making programming more intuitive.
+The language is designed to ease developers familiar with Java, making programming more intuitive.

 ### Key Characteristics
 - **Java-inspired syntax**: Familiar for developers who want a streamlined experience while still targeting C++.